whamcloud/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 ## Mount the Lustre file system

 A compute client must mount the Lustre* file system to be able to access data in the file system.
-Before attempting to mount the file system on your Lustre clients, make sure the Intel® Enterprise Edition for Lustre* client software has been installed on each client.
+Before attempting to mount the file system on your Lustre clients, make sure the Manager for Lustre* client software has been installed on each client.
 For instructions, see the documentation provided by your storage solution provider.

 A client can mount the entire file system, or mount a file system sub-directory.